MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ![Azure Active Directory User-type](~/media/azure-active-directory/user_type.png)

-Once you verified that you are an "owner", then to ensure that users within an active directory can create bot service, the directory administrator needs to configure the following settings:
+Once you verified that you are not a **Guest**, then to ensure that users within an active directory can create bot service, the directory administrator needs to configure the following settings:

 1. Sign-in to [AAD portal](http://aad.portal.azure.com).
 Go to **Users and groups** and select **User settings**.
 2. Under **App registration** section, set **Users can register applications** to **Yes**.
 This allows users in your directory to create bot service.